missionpinball/mpf-docs/config/blinkenlights.rst

 The ``blinkenlights:`` section of your config file is used to define lights on your pinball machine that can be shared by multiple different modes at the same time.
-Blinkenlights must be RGB LEDs, because each mode that uses a blinkenlight can specify a color that the blinkenlight should flash for that mode.
+Blinkenlights work best with RGB LEDs, because each mode that uses a blinkenlight can specify a color that the blinkenlight should flash for that mode.
 The blinkenlight will then flash each of its colors in a cycle according to a given schedule.